Solar Energy Transportation

 - The most robust and reliable marine propulsion system is available

-- Batterie batteries come with an 8-year warranty
+- Battery batteries come with an 8-year warranty

-- Solar panels come with a warranty of 25 years
+- Solar panels are covered by a warranty of 25 years.

 2. Solar electric vehicles

-In the past, solar-powered vehicles were viewed as a pipe dream in the automotive industry.
+At one time, solar electric vehicles were thought to be an unattainable dream for the auto industry.
 The latest technological advancements have opened new avenues for the automotive sector.
 A number of brands are currently offering cars powered by solar power.

-Hyundai For instance, Hyundai recently announced a brand new version of which is called the Sonata Hybrid solar-powered car for North America.
-While it’s not available yet it has rooftop solar panels that, Hyundai claims, will improve the efficiency of the vehicle’s fuel consumption and provide a power source.
-They also reduce the emissions of carbon dioxide.
+Hyundai For instance, Hyundai recently announced a brand new version, which is called the Sonata Hybrid solar-powered car for North America.
+While it’s not available yet, the model has rooftop solar panels that, Hyundai claims, will improve the efficiency of the vehicle’s fuel consumption and support its electric power source.
+They also cut carbon dioxide emissions.

-While it is true that the roof’s solar power won’t increase the range more than 2 miles per hour, Hyundai deserves credit for taking the first steps towards making solar-powered vehicles available to mass production.
+Although it has been noted that the solar roof won’t increase range by more than 2 miles per hour, Hyundai merits credit for making the first steps in the integration of solar technology into mass-produced vehicles.

 3. Solar-powered aircraft

-The Solar Impulse 2, an aircraft powered entirely by the sun, circled the globe in 2016.
-It did it without fuel.
+It was the Solar Impulse 2, an aircraft powered entirely through the sun’s energy, circling the globe in 2016.
+It did this without fuel.

-This plane runs on more than 17,000 solar panels mounted on its wings.
-It can cross both the Atlantic and Pacific oceans without using any fuel.
-Bertrand Piccard was the sole pilot of the plane and was able to reach 29,000 feet during daylight.
-He retreated to 5,000 feet at the night.
+The plane is powered by more than 17,000 solar panels mounted on its wings and can traverse both the Atlantic and Pacific oceans without the need for fuel.
+Bertrand Piccard was the sole pilot of the plane. was able to reach 29,000 feet during daylight.
+He was able to return to 5,000 feet by the night.

-After the success in Solar Impulse 2, an HAPS (high-altitude pseudo satellite) powered by solar energy the Zephyr S, which was developed by Airbus it flew for 25 days, 23 hrs and 57 mins.
-The Zephyr-T, a larger version of this flight, is in development.
+After the success with Solar Impulse 2, an HAPS (high-altitude pseudo satellite) powered by solar energy the Zephyr S, which was developed by Airbus it flew for 25 days, 23 hours and 57 mins.
+The Zephyr-T, a larger version of this flight, is in the process of development.

 4. Solar-powered Hyperloop train

-The year 2013 saw Elon Musk presented the Hyperloop concept – an ultra-high-speed, high-speed transport system that drastically reduces the time it takes to travel between cities.
-Hyperloop, Musk says, will take only 30 minutes to go to Los Angeles to San Francisco.
+The year 2013 saw Elon Musk presented the Hyperloop concept, the Hyperloop concept, a high-speed and ultra-high-speed transportation system that significantly cut the time it takes to travel between cities.
+Hyperloop, Musk says it will take just 30 minutes to go between Los Angeles to San Francisco.

-Musk envisaged Hyperloop as a fifth mode of transport, following cars, trains and planes.
-It could transport people or goods with self-propelled pods.
-The pods are built in low-pressure vacuum tubes and are able to be driven at speeds of over 700 miles per hour.
-This provides a comfortable, efficient and quick method to transport people and freight.
+Musk thought of Hyperloop as a fifth mode of transport, following trains, cars and planes.
+It would transport people or freight by self-propelled pods.
+The pods are built using low-pressure vacuum tubes, and can be moved with speeds that exceed 700 miles per hour.
+This is a comfortable, efficient and quick method to move freight and people.

-MAD Architects, Hyperloop Transportation Technology further developed Musks vision of a sustainable design – the Hyperloop train powered with wind turbines and solar panels. forests.
+MAD Architects, Hyperloop Transportation Technology further developed Musks‘ vision to create a sustainable design that is the Hyperloop train powered with solar panels and wind turbine forest.

-To generate the electricity needed for Hyperloop’s interactive information boards and Hyperloop trains, the tunnels will be equipped with solar panel skins.
-The tunnel would also be equipped with bladeless wind turbine forests.
+To generate the electricity needed for Hyperloop’s interactive information boards and Hyperloop tunnels for trains will be equipped with flexible solar panel skin modules.
+The tunnels will also be equipped with bladeless wind turbine forests.

-While the concept may not come to fruition in a 10 years, some companies are looking into all possible avenues.
+Although the idea will not be realized until the next 10 years, some companies are already looking into all possible avenues.